tvuchova/user_accounts_project/user_accounts_rest/README.md

 db.auth("accountManager", "manager")

 <br>
-If some test data are needed to be inserted(or will be inserted when pressed button Add) db.accounts.insertMany([
+If some test data are needed to be inserted(or will be inserted when pressed button Add)<br>
+db.accounts.insertMany([
   {
     "id"        :1001,